-Scholarship NewsReport sales and corporate donations have enabled CHECS to endow two¬†annual scholarships:
+Scholarship NewsReport sales and corporate donations have enabled CHECS to endow three¬†annual scholarships:

-1.¬† The Dr. Trudy Abramson Scholarship Fund awarding $1,000 a year to a higher-education technology leader pursuing a doctoral degree at Nova Southeastern University in Florida.¬†Read more
+1.¬† The Dr. Trudy Abramson Scholarship awarding $1,000 a year to a higher-education technology leader pursuing a doctoral degree at Nova Southeastern University in Florida.

 2. The Dr. Polley Ann McClure Scholarship awarding $1,000 a year to an undergraduate student in the Management Information Systems program in the McCombs School of Business at the University of Texas Austin.

-The Higher Education Technology Leadership (TL) report, over 60 pages, contains information on those people most likely to succeed the higher education CIO in the future.¬† The report includes, but is not limited to the demographics of the TL, their career plans, activities they are undertaking to prepare for that future, and their perspective on the CIO job.
-The report also contains opinions on the CIO job from the CIO and the IMT.
-The Higher Education Technology Leadership study is a longitudinal study of the individual in the next organizational layer down from the higher education CIO.¬† The study was begin in 2009 and has been conducted five times since then.
-The report provides longitudinal data on a variety of questions to show trend data.¬†¬†
+The Higher Education Technology Leadership (TL) report contains information on those people most likely to succeed the higher education CIO in the future.¬† The report includes the demographics of the TL, their career plans, activities they are undertaking to prepare for that future, and their perspective on the CIO job.
+The report also contains opinions on CIO job requirements¬†from the CIO and the IMT.
+The Higher Education Technology Leadership study is a longitudinal study of the individual in the next organizational layer down from the higher education CIO.¬† The study was begun in 2009 and has been conducted six times since then.
+The report provides longitudinal data on a variety of questions to show trend data.

-Available for $35 for an individual or $100 for a higher-education institution site license.
-The site license allows you to share the report with every employee at the institution.2012 TL report options:
+– Available for $35 for an individual report¬†or $100 for a higher-education institution site license.
+The site license allows you to share the report with every employee at the institution and gives the institution recognition as a CHECS sponsor.

 We are now offering this critical service* to help technology leaders refine and define their strengths, attributes and achievements.
 A resume may be the most important document which represents the sum of your career.
 The job search should not be the test for how it represents you.
 Using more than 30 years experience as a leader and more than a decade as a technology executive, Dr. Wayne Brown will review your resume for substance, style and the appropriateness key for a senior information technology role.